openlayers/openlayers/changelog/upgrade-notes.md

 This option was previously needed to use named colors with the WebGL renderer but is no longer needed.

+#### KML format now uses URL()

+The URL constructor is supported by all modern browsers, but not by older ones, such as IE. To use the KML format in such older browsers, a URL polyfill will have to be loaded before use.

 ### v3.17.0

 #### `ol.source.MapQuest` removal